 Art by John Stubbs

+Of course, just as the patient with an eye-infection must be compliant in taking the course of antibiotics as prescribed, so must the patient seeking release from suffering be compliant with the Eightfold Path, if prescribed.
 A doctor would not eagerly treat a patient for an eye infection with antibiotics if the patient believed he didn’t have an eye infection or if he didn’t trust the doctor’s diagnosis.
-Someone who denies they have an illness, or doesn’t trust the diagnosis or treatment, will not be participants in the treatment, and without participation, treatment will fail.
-Only when the patient both acknowledges the illness, trusts the doctor (has faith in his ability to diagnose and treat correctly), and participates in the cure, will the treatment work.
+Someone who denies they have an illness, or doesn’t trust the diagnosis or treatment, will not be participants in the treatment, and without participation, treatment will fail, or possibly even make the illness worse.
+The treatment will only work when the patient both acknowledges the illness, trusts the doctor (has faith in his ability to diagnose and treat correctly), and participates in the cure.

 We cannot understand Buddhism, or Chán, without understanding the Four Noble Truths.
 They are quintessential to all Buddhism, in most all its presentations.

 Anyone can be a Buddhist, but until we’ve experienced grievous suffering, sought refuge from that suffering, and found that refuge, we can’t truly know what it’s about, and thus cannot teach others about it.
 Buddhism’s path of salvation, requires that we first save ourselves--break out of a confined egocentric world view.
 Until we have succeeded with this, just as a calculus teacher cannot teach calculus effectively unless he understands it himself, so too will we be poorly equipped to help others on that journey.